 (2) In subsection (1) —

-“relevant water resources management committee” means a water resources management committee established under Part III Division 3C for a locality to which the subject matter of the application relates.
+relevant water resources management committee means a water resources management committee established under Part III Division 3C for a locality to which the subject matter of the application relates.

 (3) A notice under subsection (1) has to be given in writing or in any other manner prescribed.